© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Standing Stone E of Llangoed Wood is a scheduled monument protected by Cadw under reference BR086.
 View the official record →

-Standing Stone E of Llangoed Wood is a prehistoric standing stone located in Breconshire, Wales, forming part of a broader complex of megalithic monuments in the area.
+Standing Stone E of Llangoed Wood is a prehistoric standing stone located in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR086.

 Standing Stone E of Llangoed Wood dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Standing Stone E of Llangoed Wood is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR086.